Best Of16 min read

 3. Acorns — Best for Passive Micro-Investors

 Here's the deal with Acorns: it's built for people who don't want to think about investing.
-At all.
-The core mechanic is "round-ups" — it rounds up your purchases to the nearest dollar and invests the spare change automatically.
+The core idea is "round-ups" — it rounds up your purchases to the nearest dollar and invests the spare change automatically.
 Buy a coffee for $3.60?
-Acorns invests $0.40.
-It sounds trivial, but it genuinely adds up over time, and more importantly, it builds the habit of investing without requiring any active decisions.
+Acorns invests the $0.40.
+Sounds small, but it genuinely adds up over time.
+Plus, you're building the habit of investing without making any active decisions.

-That said, the flat monthly fee is something you need to pay attention to if you're starting small.
-At $3/month on a $200 balance, you're effectively paying a 1.8% annual fee — which is high by almost any standard.
-The math gets much friendlier once your balance climbs past $5,000–$10,000, but don't ignore it in the early months.
+But here's what you need to watch: the flat monthly fee.
+At $3/month on a $200 balance, you're effectively paying 1.8% annually — which is actually high by most standards.
+The math works much better once your balance climbs past $5,000–$10,000.
+Don't ignore the fee impact in those early months.

 Key Features: